The Companies Act 2013 incorporates a public company. The directors of the company manage the company, and the shareholders own it.

 In a public company, shareholders are liable jointly and individually for the tax debts of the company.
 All the public companies are required to add the suffix ‘limited’ after their name.

-The public at large gets invited to subscribe to the shares of a public company in India.
+The public at large is invited to subscribe to the shares of a public company in India.

 Characteristics of a public limited company

-- A public company in India has separate legal existence apart from its shareholders or its members.
+- A public company in India has a distinct legal existence apart from its shareholders or its members.

-- A public company has a minimum of seven members for its formation, and there is no limit on the maximum number of members as per section 3 of the companies act 2013.
+- A public company has a minimum of 7 members for its formation, and there is no limit on the maximum number of members as per Section 3 of the Companies Act 2013.

 The people buying the shares of a particular company are called the company’s members, and the amount of money raised from that selling of shares is called share capital.

-- Public companies must have a minimum of 3 directors and a maximum of 15 directors for their existence as per section 149 of the companies act, 2013.
+- As per Section 149 of the Companies Act, 2013, public companies should have a minimum of three directors and a maximum of 15 directors for their existence.

 - The liability of a public company member is limited up to the number of shares owned by them.
 The shareholders are not liable personally for the losses or debt of the company.

 - There is a separation of power between the ownership and management of the company.
-The power of decision making is vested with the company’s directors, and shareholders don’t have any right to participate in the company’s management.
+The power of decision making is vested with the company’s directors, and shareholders does not have any right to participate in the company’s management.

 Advantages of a public limited company

-Some advantages of a public limited company are:-
+Some advantages of a public limited company are as follows:

-- A public limited company has a minimum of seven, and there is no ceiling on the maximum no. of members.
-It means that a public company can have as many members as its share capital can accommodate.
+- A public limited company has a minimum of seven members, and there is no ceiling on the maximum number of members.
+A public company can have as many members as its share capital can accommodate.

 - The shareholders have limited liability up to the contribution of their share.
 That is why it has a separate legal existence from its shareholders.

-A public company can get sued for its conduct or recovering debt, but its shareholder cannot be involved in it.
+A public company can be sued for its conduct or recovering debt, but its shareholders cannot be involved in it.

-- The strict laws regulate the public companies and are obliged to make their financial statements public every year.
-It will help in the proper valuation of shares of that company and attract potential investors.
+- Strict laws regulate public companies and they are obliged to make their financial statements public every year for proper valuation of shares of the company and to attract potential investors.

 - The shares of a public company are freely transferable without the consent of other shareholders.
-These shares can get transferred between the members and the traders of the stock market.
+These shares can be transferred between the members and the traders of the stock market.

 - There is an opportunity for growth and expansion of business due to the funds raised by selling stocks.

-Requirements for registration of a public limited company
+Requirements for the registration of a public limited company

-- There is a minimum of seven shareholders required to form a public limited company.
+- The company has a minimum of seven shareholders to form a public limited company.

-- There is a minimum of 3 directors and a maximum of 15 directors to form a public limited company.
+- The company has a minimum of three directors and a maximum of 15 directors to form a public limited company.

 - A digital signature certificate (DSC) of one director is required while submitting self-attested address and identity proofs.

-- A NOC from the landlord where the company office gets situated
+- A no-objection certificate (NOC) should be issued by the landlord where the company office is situated

 - The director identification number (DIN) for all the directors is required.